-In the catering industry, no two days are alike, but as a business owner, you’ll have the chance to make special events even more special for your clients.
+In the catering industry, no two days are alike, but you’ll have the chance to make special events even more special for your clients as a business owner.
 If you love to cook or bake and thrive in a fast-paced atmosphere, opening your own catering business might be a great career move.
-You’ll get to share your cooking talents with others and can help event managers and families to enjoy conferences, weddings, and celebrations knowing that the food is all taken care of and is going to be delicious.
+You’ll get to share your cooking talents with others and help event managers and families enjoy conferences, weddings, and celebrations, knowing that the food is all taken care of and will be delicious.

-Catering businesses provide an essential function to not only corporate events and conferences, but also to concerts, festivals, and families hosting parties and weddings.
+Catering businesses provide an essential function to corporate events and conferences and concerts, festivals, and families hosting parties and weddings.
 Caterers provide events with specialized menus of food, bringing the prepared food to the site and letting the event organizers focus on other priorities during the big day.
-Many caterers also help to staff events, serving guests and staffing buffet tables.
+Many caterers also help to staff events, serving guests, and staffing buffet tables.

 Each catering business offers a different menu, and some may specialize in elements like elaborate desserts or certain types of foods.
 These businesses each offer their own menu of options, though customers may have special requests and will often build their own menu for a certain event.
 Caterers need to offer a combination of great-tasting food and good value.
 While some caterers may specialize in smaller events, businesses that take on larger events face additional challenges in preparing, transporting, and serving large volumes of food, often for many hundreds or even thousands of people.

 Catering businesses tend to be more profitable than restaurants as there is lower overhead to staffing and inventory.